-Our 2015 Summer School will be held from 11-22 May at the Institute of Development Studies in Brighton, UK.
+Our fourth Summer School, with 42 participants from 31 countries, took place from 11-22 May at the Institute of Development Studies in Brighton, UK.
+Find out what happened…

 Public lecture: Mike Hulme – ‘(Still) Disagreeing about Climate Change: What Way Forward?’

-Mike Hulme, professor of climate and culture in the Department of Geography at King’s College London, will discuss why climate change continues to be an idea which both unites and divides us.
-This is the only event of the Summer School open to the general public.
+Mike Hulme, professor of climate and culture in the Department of Geography at King’s College London, discussed why climate change continues to be an idea which both unites and divides us.
+This was the only event of the Summer School open to the general public.

 13 May 2015 at 5.30pm